 Chain Lakes Provincial Park

-This mountain-side provincial park (2308 AB-22, Nanton) located 20 minutes from downtown offers incredible views of distant peaks, rolling hills, AND prairie.
-Within the park is a great deal of options for recreational fun like boating and sailing, camping, swimming at the beach (with a concession and cookhouse), fishing and ice-fishing, and birding and wildlife viewing.
-The campground is open May to September with a large number of both serviced and non serviced sites.
+This mountain-side provincial park (2308 AB-22, Nanton) located 20 minutes from downtown, offers incredible views of distant peaks, rolling hills, AND prairie.
+Within the park are a great deal of options for recreational fun like boating and sailing, camping, swimming at the beach (with a concession and cookhouse), fishing and ice-fishing, and birding and wildlife viewing.
+The campground is open from May to September with a large number of both serviced and non-serviced sites.

 It’s nice to see Nanton featured, but this information is somewhat dated, as some of these businesses have been closed or relocated over the past couple of years.
 Best to check with individual businesses if you have your heart set of finding a particular one open.